mattfwood/gatsby-dev-blog/src/content/refactoring-with-use-reducer.md

       // send data to your API
       const response = await api.post('/login', { email, password })

-      // if it's successful, toggle the loading boolean and set the data in state setIsLoading(false);
+      // if it's successful, set the data in state setData(response.data);
-      setData(response.data);
     } catch (error) {
-      // if something goes wrong, they shouldn't get stuck in the loading state setIsLoading(false);
+      // if something goes wrong, they shouldn't get stuck in the loading state setErrorMessage(error.message);
-      setErrorMessage(error.message);
     }

+    setIsLoading(false);
   }

   return (